Syrian weapons destruction may not take so long: U.S. expert

 The new U.S. prototype for destroying chemical weapons that Lugar mentioned is called the Field Deployable Hydrolysis System, the Pentagon said.
 It is transportable, so it can get rid of chemical weapons on site.
 The chemical weapons do not have to be moved, which is a dangerous prospect anywhere, especially during war.

-The system destroys chemical weapons in bulk and could not be used for materials that have been placed inside munitions - a trickier process.
+The system does not destroy chemical weapons in bulk, so it could not be used for materials that have been placed inside munitions - a trickier process.
 It is not known how much of Syria’s stockpile is already inside munitions.

 The new system converts the chemical warfare agents into compounds not useable as weapons, a Pentagon spokeswoman said.
 She said it was built to destroy bulk chemical agents “wherever they are found,” but added that there were no current plans to use the new system in Syria.